 Export Development Canada ("EDC") was established on October 1, 1969 (as Export Development Corporation) by the Export Development Act (the "EDA").
 EDC is an agent of Her Majesty in Right of Canada and a Crown Corporation whose shares may be owned only by Canada.
-EDC is accountable for its affairs to Parliament through the Minister of International Trade.
-Its mandate is to support and develop, directly or indirectly, Canada's export trade and Canadian capacity to engage in that trade as well as respond to international business opportunities.
+EDC is accountable for its affairs to Parliament through the Minister of Small Business, Export Promotion and International Trade.
+EDC's mandate is to support and develop Canada's export trade and Canadian capacity to engage in that trade as well as respond to international business opportunities.
 EDC's mandate was amended in June 2017 to give an additional purpose of providing, directly or indirectly, development financing and other forms of development support in a manner that is consistent with Canada's international development opportunities.
 Regulations enacted under the EDA clarify circumstances under which EDC may exercise certain powers.
 EDC provides trade financing, export credit insurance and bonding services, as well as foreign market expertise.

 EDC incorporated Development Finance Institute Canada (DFIC) Inc. ("FinDev Canada") as a wholly owned subsidiary in September 2017.
-The report on FinDev Canada's administration of the Privacy Act (the "Act") for the period of April 1, 2018 to March 31, 2019 is tabled separately.
+The report on FinDev Canada's administration of the Access to Information Act (the "Act") for the period of April 1, 2019 to March 31, 2020 is tabled separately.

 EDC also incorporated Exinvest Inc. as a wholly owned subsidiary in 1995.
-The report on Exinvest's administration of the Act for the period April 1, 2018 to March 31, 2019 is tabled separately.
+The report on Exinvest's administration of the Act for the period April 1, 2019 to March 31, 2020 is tabled separately.